 Fold in lemon zest, mascarpone, and vanilla.

 Wash and dry beaters.
-Beat egg whites with salt until stiff peaks form; add sugar.
+Beat egg whites with salt until stiff peaks form.

 Fold into mascarpone mixture.
 Set aside.

 Assembling: Using half the biscuits, dip biscuits one at a time in coffee syrup, turning to coat.
 Try to do it very quickly or the biscuit will absorb too much liquid, will break, and the Tiramisu will turn soggy.

 Place in a single layer over the base of a dish.